 Very early on, I was labeled “the artist” in our family.
-My mother tells me that even at three years old, I was fascinated by the leaves changing colors in the fall and that once when I was in second grade, I completely took over and taught my classmates how to do the art project that she had volunteered to teach the class during Arts and Crafts Day.
+My mom tells me that even at three years old, I was fascinated by the leaves changing colors in the fall and that once when I was in second grade, I completely took over and taught my classmates how to do the art project that she had volunteered to teach the class during Arts and Crafts Day.

 My dad bought me my first pencil set when I was eight (I still have it!) and we would sit at the dining room table, drawing together for hours.
 I would use anything from around the house as a still life prop, study it, and then carefully draw it.
 Our mutual love of art is a very special bond that I share with him to this day.